Flutter vs Kotlin vs Swift: A Developer's Guide

 Pros and Cons of Flutter

-Flutter's advantages stem from its ability to create visually attractive and highly customisable user interfaces with a single codebase for multiple platforms.
-The 'hot reload' feature enhances the development process by allowing instant changes in the code to be seen in the application.
-Flutter also boasts a comprehensive set of widgets that adhere to Google's Material Design principles.
+Flutter’s advantages stem from its ability to create visually attractive and highly customisable user interfaces with a single codebase for multiple platforms.
+Flutter allows developers to efficiently develop apps for various mobile platforms, such as iOS and Android, from one unified codebase.
+The ‘hot reload’ feature enhances the development process by allowing instant changes in the code to be seen in the application.
+Flutter also boasts a comprehensive set of widgets that adhere to Google’s Material Design principles.

 However, Flutter’s reliance on Dart, which is less popular than other programming languages, can be a drawback for teams without prior experience in Dart.
 The size of the application binaries produced by Flutter is typically larger, which could be an issue for devices with limited storage.
 Additionally, while Flutter can access native modules, this often requires additional work, potentially increasing the complexity of integrating with native code.

 For projects prioritising cross-platform development with a strong UI focus, Flutter is an excellent choice.
+Flutter is also a strong choice for teams aiming to develop apps that provide a consistent experience across mobile platforms.
 But for those with an existing codebase in another language or requiring extensive native functionality, the benefits must be weighed against the potential cons.

 Pros and Cons of Kotlin